redwoodjs/redwoodjs-com-archive/docs/cliCommands.md

 | :------- | :-------------------- |
 | `name`   | Name of the migration |

-Running `yarn rw db save` generates the following directories and files as necessary:
+Running `yarn redwood db save` generates the following directories and files as necessary:

 ```terminal
 api/db/migrations